abhijitkulkarni25/Data_Wrangling_JSON/README.md

 # Data_Wrangling_JSON

 This repository demonstrates the following objectives:

 ->Getting familiar with packages for dealing with JSON

-->Study examples with JSON strings and files
+->Demo examples with JSON strings and files

-->Working on exercise to be completed and submitted
+->Working on data exercises dealing with JSON format

 ->reference: http://pandas.pydata.org/pandas-docs/stable/io.html#io-json-reader